17 May The Best Things to do in Venice

 You will anyway end up crossing the Rialto Bridge if you are taking a tour on foot since it’s the only way you can cross to the other side of the great canal.

 Murano is one of the islands of Venice just 1.5 km away and is extremely popular for its Glass.
-The glassware from Murano at one point of time was an exquisite export of Venice.
+The glassware from Murano at one point in time was an exquisite export of Venice.
 It actually is extremely rare and beautiful to look at, don’t forget the expensive part.

 Burano is another small fishing town near Venice.
 It has become so famous on the internet because of its brightly coloured houses.
 Each house in Burano is in different colour like bright yellow, red, green, purple, orange, blue and so many more.